alps-lab/alps-lab.github.io/publications.md

 <hr>

 <!-- <div class="footnotes"> -->
 &#42; The materials above are copyrighted by the corresponding publishers (e.g. ACM, IEEE, USENIX).
-You should download them only if you accept and comply with the terms and restrictions defined by the respective publishers, including only using the materials for personal or educational purpose.
+You should download them only if you accept and comply with the terms defined by the respective publishers, such as only using the materials for personal or educational purposes.
 <!-- </div> -->